DevTushit17/A-V-S-C/README.md

 1. Use the Icon.ico as the icon.
 2. I recommend you to not use the --onefile argument when converting.
+3. After converting add the files "close.png", "Icon.png" & "minimise.png" in the directory where the .exe file is placed. (because pyinstaller doesn't include these files by itself.)

 <h2>Conclusion</h2>